An 18th-century French showman, Tarrare could eat enough to feed 15 people and swallow cats whole — but his stomach was never satisfied.

 There must have been a few of his comrades who just wanted to get rid of him.
 Tarrare, after all, not only burned through the army’s rations but also stunk so horribly that a visible vapor rose out of his body like real-life cartoon stink lines.

-But for two military surgeons, Dr. Courville and Baron Percy, Tarrare was too fascinating to let go.
+And for two military surgeons, Dr. Courville and Baron Percy, Tarrare was too fascinating to ignore.
 Who was this strange man, they wanted to know, who could have a wheelbarrow of food poured down his throat and still stay hungry?

 Tarrare’s strange appetite had been with him his whole life.
 It was completely insatiable, so much so that when he was a teenager, his parents, unable to afford the massive piles of food it took to feed him, kicked him out of their house.

 He then made his own way as a traveling showman.
 He fell in with a band of prostitutes and thieves who would tour France, putting on acts while they picked the audience’s pockets.
 Tarrare was one of their star attractions: the incredible man who could eat anything.

 His massive, deformed jaw would swing open so wide that he could pour a whole basket full of apples down his mouth and hold a dozen of them in his cheeks like a chipmunk.
 He would swallow corks, stones, and live animals whole, all to the joy and disgust of the crowd.